 - Failure to provide safe exits in case of an emergency evacuation.

 Negligence cases against hotels are filed when the hotel violates a duty it owes its customers.
 This includes inadequate security, not providing the amenities promised, or not providing timely and accurate information about a customer’s reservation.

-There are several different types of negligence cases that can be filed against hotels.
+Several different types of negligence cases can be filed against hotels.
 These include:

 What are some of the most common causes of hotel negligence?

 - Lack of proper maintenance and cleaning staff

 - Poor quality equipment

 If you’ve been injured, contact a hotel injury lawyer in California to preserve your legal rights.
 There is no fee if we don’t win your injury claim.

 How Much Can you Ask for From a Hotel Injury?